kineticfire-labs/semver-multi/README.md

    "version-map": {
       "<full scope 1>": {
          "version": "<version, e.g. 1.0.0>",
-         "changed": <boolean 'true' or 'false' if version changed from last release or developer release>
+         "changed": <boolean 'true' or 'false' if version changed from last release or pre-release>
       },
       ...
       "<full scope n>": {
          "version": "<version, e.g. 1.0.0>",
-         "changed": <boolean 'true' or 'false' if version changed from last release or developer release>
+         "changed": <boolean 'true' or 'false' if version changed from last release or pre-release>
       }
    }
 }